Hudud al-'Alam: Contents

 The Ḥudūd al-ʿĀlam contains information about the known world at the time.
 The anonymous author reports about different countries (nāḥiyat), people, languages, clothing, food, religion, local products, towns and cities, rivers, seas, lakes, islands, the steppe, deserts, topography, politics and dynasties, as well as trade.
-The inhabited world is divided in Asia, Europe and "Libya" (i.e. the Maghreb).
+The inhabited world is divided into Asia, Europe and "Libya" (i.e. the Maghreb).
 The author counts 45 countries north of the equator.
 Among other things, Hudud al-Alam appears to mention a Rus' Khaganate; it refers to the Rus' king as "Khāqān-i Rus".

 The author never visited those countries personally, but rather compiled the book from earlier works and tales.
 He did not indicate his sources, but researchers deduced several 9th-century sources.
 Minorsky (1937) reconstructed them as follows: